jruels/core-k8s/labs/multi-tier/index.md

 # Deploy multi-tier application
-This lab shows you how to build, deploy and manage a simple, multi-tier web application using Kubernetes.
+This lab shows you how to build, deploy, and manage a simple, multi-tier web application using Kubernetes.

-We will be deploying the guestbook demo application which is made up of Redis master, Redis slave, and guestbook frontend.
-After successfully deploying we will update the application and then rollback to the previous version.
+We will deploy the guestbook demo application, which comprises a Redis leader, Redis follower, and guestbook frontend.
+After successfully deploying, we will update the application and then roll back to the previous version.

-## Start up Redis Master
+## Start up Redis Leader
-The guestbook application uses Redis to store its data.
-It writes data to a Redis master instance and reads data from multiple Redis slave instances.
+The guestbook application stores its data in Redis.
+It writes data to a Redis leader instance and reads data from multiple Redis follower instances.

-### Creating the Redis Master Deployment
+### Creating the Redis leader Deployment
-The manifest file, included below, specifies a Deployment controller that runs a single replica Redis master Pod.
+The manifest file, included below, specifies a Deployment controller that runs a single replica Redis leader Pod.

-Apply the Redis Master deployment file
+Apply the Redis leader deployment file
 ```
-kubectl apply -f manifests/redis-master-deployment.yaml
+kubectl apply -f manifests/redis-leader-deployment.yaml
 ```

-Verify the Redis master is running
+Verify the Redis leader is running
 ```
 kubectl get pods
 ```
 You should see something like:
 ```
 NAME                            READY     STATUS    RESTARTS   AGE
-redis-master-585798d8ff-s9qmr   1/1       Running   0          44s
+redis-leader-585798d8ff-s9qmr   1/1       Running   0          44s
 ```

 Now let’s check the logs